 During their training, our students experience two exceptional environments – the beautiful college-town campus in Ithaca and the cosmopolitan excitement of New York City.
 Both locations provide access to world-class academic and research centers with a range of resources to enhance their graduate training experiences.

-CBM is one of a small number of programs in the field to be selected by the National Institutes of Health (NIH) to receive a T32 pre-doctoral training grant.
-This award provides support for CBM’s generous student funding, and, more importantly, is a recognition by the NIH and our peers of training excellence.
+of a small number of programs in the field to be selected by the National Institutes of Health (NIH) to receive a T32 pre-doctoral training grant.
+This award provides support for CBM’s generous student funding, and, more importantly, is recognition by the NIH and our peers of training excellence.

 Julia Moore Vogel